KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 1/index.md

-# What is Generative AI
+# Chapter 1: What is Generative AI

 ## 1.1 Introduction & Definitions